omnibor/spec/SPEC.md

 gitoid:blob:sha256\n
 ```

-All identifiers in a GitBOM Document MUST be of the Artifact Identifier Type declared in the header.
+All identifiers in a OmniBOR Document MUST be of the Artifact Identifier Type declared in the header.

-#### GitBOM Document Child Records
+#### OmniBOR Document Child Records

-The GitBOM Document after the header consists of a list of newline terminated child records
+The OmniBOR Document after the header consists of a list of newline terminated child records

 A child artifact which is itself a leaf artifacts would be represented by